-As indicated above, we may provide services to the U.S. Government pursuant to a variety of contract types, including fixed-price awards, indefinite delivery/indefinite quantity (IDIQ) and government wide acquisition contracts such as General Services Administration (GSA) schedule contracts.
-In July 2011, we received an IDIQ prime contract award from the Naval Surface Warfare Center, Dahlgren Division which will allow us to compete for prime task orders issued under SeaPort-e's Multiple Award Contract vehicle.
-The award includes a three-year base period and a five-year award term that will be contingent on periodic performance reviews.
-Further, we announced in August 2011 that we were chosen to share in the award of a TACOM Omnibus III contract, from the U.S. Army's Program Executive Office for Combat Support & Combat Service Support as a member of a bidding team.
-The contract award is a multiple award task order vehicle that consists of sixteen IDIQ contracts and runs through 2012.
+We provide services to the U.S. Government pursuant to a variety of contract types, including fixed-price awards, indefinite delivery/indefinite quantity (IDIQ) and government wide acquisition contracts such as General Services Administration (GSA) schedule contracts, which are awarded competitively through full and open competition by the government.
+The majority of our contracts are fixed-price type contracts that were awarded on a best-value basis.
+As such, the Company has developed and continues to leverage a suite of solution offerings geared toward enhancing performance and productivity while reducing costs to its US government client.
+Management believes the expanded use of these differentiating tools will become even more valuable as the Federal government deficit reduction initiatives evolve.
 The award of an IDIQ contract does not represent a firm order for services and is subject to competitive bidding.
 Generally, under an IDIQ contract, the government is not obligated to order a minimum of services or supplies from its contractor, irrespective of the total estimated contract value.